naldin/DFGT_Clutch/README.md

 # DFGT_Clutch

 Arduino software to make a clutch to Logitech DFGT wheel.
-The potentiometer version worked well com Assetto Corsa game. pCARS game doesn't work, because it can't recognize two joystick.
+The potentiometer version worked well with Assetto Corsa game. pCARS game doesn't work, because it can't recognize two joystick.

 For Arduino Leonardo/Micro